4vedi/VOICE-CONTROLLED-HOME-AUTOMATION/README.md

 Detailed Blynk Tutorials - "https://www.youtube.com/channel/UCKWBP3MdpMQFdOCQ63mhC_Q"

+Here you can check how to set up an IFTTT account -  "https://ifttt.com"

 # Preparing Your Circuit

 Keep everyting handy and follow the schematic diagram as shown below